JorelAli/CommandAPI/docssrc/src/permissions.md

 This not only keeps permissions easier to manage, it also makes your code cleaner and gives you a nice place to lay out all of your permissions, detailing what they do and what other permissions inherit them.

-### Example - /economy command with argument permissions:
+### Example - /economy command with argument permissions

-For example, say we're registering a command `/economy`
+For example, say we're registering a command `/economy`:

 ```mccmd
 /economy                         - shows your own balance                 | economy.self